Skip to footer content

 Apache PDFBox library

-Apache PDFBox is an open source Java library for working with PDF files.
+Apache PDFBox is an open-source Java library for working with PDF files.
 It allows one to generate, edit, and manipulate existing documents.
 It can also extract content from files.
-The library provides several utilities which are used to perform various operations on documents.
+The library provides several utilities that are used to perform various operations on documents.

 Here are the standout features of Apache PDFBox.